Drug Evaluation Committee 2012-27 Scope of recommissioning of contracted services by a CRO

 Question

-Please tell me about "outsourcing" under Article 12 of GCP.
+Please tell me about the "Entrustment of Work" under Article 12 of the GCP.

-As a CRO, we have different views on the use of an outside printing company to send safety information provided periodically to investigational sites during a clinical trial.
-Therefore, we would like to confirm to what extent the CRO can outsource the work to a vendor when negotiating with the sponsor in the future.
+As a CRO, we have a difference of opinion regarding the use of an outside printing company to send safety information to Investigator Site on a regular basis during a clinical trial.
+Therefore, when negotiating with the sponsor in the future, we would like to confirm to what extent the CRO can outsource the work to the vendor.

 Our CRO has determined (based on the opinions of our company, legal department, and QA department) that outsourcing the following two aspects of batch safety information dispatch to an outside printing company upon agreement with the sponsor is not in violation of Article 12 of the GCP.